unframed/SQLAbstract.php/README.md

 ?>
 ~~~

-You may use `SQLAbstract::execute` to insert, replace, update, select, filter, search and count rows, but conveniences are provided.
+You may use `execute` to insert, replace, update, select and count rows, but safe conveniences are provided.

 ### Insert

+For instance, let's insert a `$task` array in the table `task` and update this task's identifier :

 ~~~php
 <?php